josephseverino/Policy_Iteration_Grid_World/README.md

 ### Iterative Policy Evaluation

 <span style="font-family:Papyrus"> The difference between iterative policy evaluation and fixed policy iteration is that iterative policy evaluation contains fixed policy iteration in it.
-Policy evaluation takes a random set of actions (policy) and estimates (converges) on its value function (stated above) and then tries a new policy, estimates its value function till convergence and decides whether or not to keep it via keeping the higher value (see code below).
+Policy evaluation takes a random set of actions (policy) and estimates (converges) on its value function (stated above) and then tries a new policy, estimates its value function till convergence and decides whether or not to keep it via keeping the higher value policy.
+Once the policy hasn't changed from the last fixed policy iteration the Policy Evaluation has converged (see code below).
 </span>

 ```python